tb-Saikrishna/Vault/dockerized-postgres-ha-bridge-network.md

 SELECT pg_create_physical_replication_slot('replication_slot');
 ```

-> **Note:** In the current setup, `pg_basebackup -Xs` uses a temporary slot (`pg_basebackup_NNN`) for the initial backup, and the standby falls back to streaming via `primary_conninfo` from `postgresql.auto.conf`.
-The permanent slot is available for future use if you switch to explicit slot-based streaming.

-### 10.3 `pg_hba.conf` and `hba_file`
+### 11.3 `pg_hba.conf` and `hba_file`

 `pg_hba.conf` controls client authentication.
 PostgreSQL reads it from the data directory by default.
 Since we want to keep configuration in version-controlled files outside the container, we:
 1. Mount the file at `/etc/postgresql/pg_hba.conf`.
 2. Add `hba_file = '/etc/postgresql/pg_hba.conf'` to `postgresql.conf` so PostgreSQL reads the mounted file.

 Without this directive, PostgreSQL silently reads the default file inside the data directory, and any replication rule you add to the mounted file has no effect.
-This was the source of one of the failures in Phase 3.

-### 10.4 Privilege Drop in the Official Image
+### 11.4 Privilege Drop in the Official Image

 The official `postgres` image's entrypoint runs as **root** initially, performs setup, then uses `gosu` to drop privileges to the `postgres` user before starting the server.
 If you override `command:` with a raw `bash -c "postgres ..."`, that drop never happens, and PostgreSQL refuses to start with:
 ```
 "root" execution of the PostgreSQL server is not permitted.
 ```
-The correct pattern is to provide a **wrapper entrypoint** that does pre-start work and then `exec`s the official entrypoint, letting the original privilege drop happen.
+The correct pattern is to provide a **wrapper entrypoint** that does pre-start work and then `exec`s the official entrypoint.

+Similarly, `pg_ctl promote` and other administrative commands must be run with `-u postgres` because `pg_ctl` refuses to execute as root.

+### 11.5 PostgreSQL Timelines

+Every promotion creates a new **timeline** — an ordered sequence of WAL records starting from the promotion point.
+Timelines ensure that after a failover, the new primary's WAL history diverges cleanly from the old primary's, so WAL from the old branch can never be mistakenly applied.

+- A freshly initialized cluster starts at **timeline 1**.
+- The first promotion bumps to **timeline 2**.
+- Each subsequent promotion increments further.

+The standby that rejoins a promoted primary must be re-based from the new timeline's history, which is why the old primary's data directory must be wiped before rejoining — it belongs to the old timeline branch and cannot be reconciled.

-### 10.5 Docker Bridge Networking + Published Ports
+### 11.6 Docker Bridge Networking + Published Ports

 When you specify `ports: - "5432:5432"`:
 1. Docker gives the container an internal IP (e.g. `172.18.0.2`).